 3. Perform Your Own Security Scan

 A short line doesn’t always mean a fast line.
 Get a good look at the type of people waiting in each line, not the number.
 A dozen business people might move through security much faster than two families with young children or a tour group of senior citizens.
 Just remember this equation: One baby carriage equals four typical passengers.
-Here’s another quick tip: Aim for the far left or far right scanner lanes.
+Here’s another quick tip to get through TSA quickly: Aim for the far left or far right scanner lanes.
 Most casual and new travelers just walk straight ahead and end up waiting longer as a result.

 4. Dress Up to Dress Down: Wear Socks & Slip-On Shoes